jqno/jqno.github.io/_posts/2012-03-24-configuration-sharing-with-dropbox-part-3-bash.md

 Introduction
 ------------

 In this article, I will explain how you can easily share shell scripts between your workstations.
-Some of these scripts, such as convenient aliases or a [git color prompt script]({{ pcposturl(2012, 04, 02, "howto-display-the-current-git-branch-in-your-prompt") }}), have to be run each time you start your shell; others only have to be accessible from the PATH.
+Some of these scripts, such as convenient aliases or a [git color prompt script]({% post_url 2012-04-02-howto-display-the-current-git-branch-in-your-prompt %}), have to be run each time you start your shell; others only have to be accessible from the PATH.
 Both cases are covered by this trick.

-But first, you should read [Part 0]({{ pcposturl(2012, 03, 11, "configuration-sharing-with-dropbox-part-0-introduction") }}), if you haven't done so already.
+But first, you should read [Part 0]({% post_url 2012-03-11-configuration-sharing-with-dropbox-part-0-introduction %}), if you haven't done so already.

 One-time set-up
 ---------------